epanov1602/CommandRevSwerve/docs/Adding_Arm.md

         followMotorCANId: int,
         dontSlam: bool=False,
-        limitSwitchType=LimitSwitchConfig.Type.kNormallyOpen,  # make NormallyOpen if you don't have limit switches yet dashboardPrefix="",  # set it to "front_" if this is a front arm in two-arm robot ) -> None:
+        limitSwitchType=LimitSwitchConfig.Type.kNormallyOpen,  # make NormallyOpen if you don't have limit switches yet dashboardPrefix="",  # set it to "front_" if this is a front arm in a multi-arm robot ) -> None:
         """Constructs an arm.
 Be very very careful with setting PIDs -- arms are dangerous""" super().__init__()